Pollen Street Social: Menu

 The initial menu was criticised by critics for being overcomplicated.
 Due to Atherton's history of working at Maze, there was confusion over whether certain small plates were starters and which were sharing platters.
-Within a month of opening, this was reduced down to eight starters and eight mains.
-The desserts include the signature "PBJ", which features peanut butter mousse, cherry jam and rice puffs.
+Within a month of opening, this was reduced down to eight starters and eight main courses.
+The desserts included the signature "PBJ", which features peanut butter mousse, cherry jam and rice puffs.

 Reception

 John Walsh, writing for The Independent described a mackerel dish as being inspired by the Danish restaurant Noma and praised the inventiveness of the dessert bar.
-He praised the staff, and summed up the restaurant saying " There's a great deal to enjoy at Pollen Street Social.
+He praised the staff, and summed up the restaurant saying, "There's a great deal to enjoy at Pollen Street Social.
 Jason Atherton has put his heart and soul and his considerable imagination into it, and it shows."
 The Daily Telegraphs Zoe Williams thought the interior looked "like a posh All Bar One", and while she praised the starters, she was underwhelmed by the main courses.
 She gave it a rating of six out of ten.
 Zoe Strimpel, in her review for City A.M. said that she would return to the restaurant "in a heartbeat".
 She singled out a smoked foie gras starter for praise, saying that it equalled the meat fruit at Dinner by Heston Blumenthal.
 She also praised a pork belly main course which was served with seeds, beetroot and chips.

 The restaurant was awarded a Michelin star within a year of opening.
 The restaurant was also awarded the title of BMW Square Meal Restaurant of the Year 2011.
-In 2012, it was named the best new UK restaurant by the Good Food Guide after it was ranked eighth on their list of the top fifty restaurants.
+In 2012, it was named the best new UK restaurant by the Good Food Guide after it was ranked eighth on their list of the top-fifty restaurants.
 Individual it was given a score of eight out of ten.

-It has subsequently increased in rank to 6th overall in the 2012 list.
+It subsequently increased in rank to sixth overall in the 2012 list.
 Time Out named Pollen Street Social as London's best new fine-dining restaurant in 2011.